StarKid Productions: The Guy Who Didn't Like Musicals: Reprised! (2025, 2026)

+Other performances

+Starship: Requiem (2014)

-Team StarKid produced a sequel to their 2011 musical Starship called Starship: Requiem that was performed on August 2, 2014 at LeakyCon in Orlando, FL.
+StarKid produced a sequel to their 2011 musical Starship called Starship: Requiem that was performed on August 2, 2014, at LeakyCon in Orlando, FL.
 However, it was a one-time "theatrical reading" and, as such, Team StarKid does not include it in their musical canon.
 The story followed the adventures of the android Mega-Girl and her half-witted Starship Ranger husband, Tootsie Noodles, as the newlyweds go to visit Mega-Girl's human-hating family.